Prevent Quiet Quitting and Burnout: How to Build a Culture of Communication That Works

 1. Start with leadership alignment and modeling

-Leaders must use DiSC language, show adaptation, and model behaviors themselves.
-When they talk about style differences, others will notice.
+Leaders must use DiSC language, demonstrate adaptability, and model desired behaviors themselves.
+When they discuss style differences, others will take notice.

 2. Embed DiSC into existing routines